ibm-cloud-docs/EventStreams/connecting_es.md

 # Connecting to {{site.data.keyword.messagehub}}
 {: #connecting}

-To connect to your {{site.data.keyword.messagehub}} instance, the following information is required:
-* The endpoint URLs for the APIs
-* Credentials for authentication

-Read the following information about how to obtain these details and the connectivity options that you can use.
-Ensure that you complete the appropriate steps for your instance.
+To connect to your {{site.data.keyword.messagehub}} instance, you need the endpoint URLs for the APIs and the credentials for authentication.
+Learn how to obtain these details and the connectivity options that you can use.
 {: #shortdesc}